dive-into-machine-learning/dive-into-machine-learning/README.md

     * [Open Ethics Canvas](https://openethics.ai/canvas/)
 * You learn by doing

 If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
+[There's also alternatives later in this guide.](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning)

 # Let's get started